THE CONTROL CYCLE

 How often have you heard that for good skin, you need to keep it “under control” and be consistent?
 This generally means “cleanse, tone, moisturize every morning and night!”
 That rather regimented and controlling regimen can lead to reliance on those products.
 Here’s my translation of what is really going on:

 Cleansing: Stripping the barrier, removing its natural defenses, twice a day.

 Toning and/or Serum: Telling the skin what to do, regardless of what the skin naturally wants to do.

-Moisturizing: Attempting to repair damage that the first two steps are often contributing to and soothe the skin.
+Moisturizing: Attempting to repair the damage that the first two steps often contribute to and soothe the skin.

 - “Cleansing” with an oil/witch hazel/castile soap/honey, morning and night.

 - Using a hydrosol/apple cider vinegar/witch hazel like a toner (or “hydrator”)—each morning and night after cleansing.

 - “Moisturizing” with an oil/hyaluronic acid/aloe after cleansing and toning, morning and night

 These raw ingredients can have their place in a formulated product, but not individually as skin care.
 While, much of the time, it “works” to the extent that it keeps the skin under control for a period of time, the skin cannot truly thrive and be its most glorious in this controlling, damaging cycle!
 From Brooklyn Herborium’s holistic lens, it is not good for the skin to constantly and consistently be at the mercy of products that tear it down, attempt to make it do something unnatural (through force or suppression), or deny it the opportunity to naturally rebuild and protect itself.